Here’s a brief history of the times between 1985 – 1991.

 Also I remember staying over the night but not sleeping at all because of all the dust.
 There was the old 4 track I can remember seeing lying around at Mayfair the one covered in tape and funky drawings.
 I stayed awake all night and recorded some funky ideas on it but have no idea what happened to the ideas.
 On some old tape cassette somewhere gathering more dust probably eh?
 Erased most Likely.
 Did you keep all your old 4 track demos Karl?
 Loved those old demos mate!

-Bryn the drummer on electronic drums and samples without cymbals only a hi-hat.
+Bryn on drums and samples without cymbals only a hi-hat.
 Wow!
 Akai s900.
 The lack of cymbals limited the high pitch ringing in the ears somewhat which was a good thing in such a small rehearsal space and avoided cliched rock song endings though this concept would be revisited later.
 It was here a while later where the band showcased the album material for ‘Underneath the Radar’ for Seymour Stein who had signed Madonna a few years earlier.

 The deal was struck on the basis of the private gig which all went well enough and with i should add an additional light show with search light and siren effects.
 It was also the basis for the approach to recording the album produced by Rupert Hine but without the lights.
 That of live recording pretty much everything.
 2 or 3 takes of each tune.
-I think there may’ve been a few overdubs (Linn drum in ‘Glory Glory’) when it came round to being recorded but hardly any I remember.
+I think there may’ve been a few overdubs (Linn drum in ‘Glory Glory’) when it came round to being recorded but hardly any I can remember.
 All live takes in between the massive Indian dinners.
 For the groove factor no less.
 Rick: ‘Impress me’. and ‘Serious’.

 Looking back it seems like a long period of time but it was only a couple of years all in all.
 So much done really in a relatively short time.
-T’was back signing on in no time at all.

 One of the most memorable times was the video for Underneath the Radar single at ‘The Place’ in Euston in London.
 Directed I think by Andy Wilson and filmed on steady cam by the guy who had just worked on the film ‘Aliens’ couple of years before.
 Steady cam still a touch for the time and the 4 minutes or so shot in one continuous take with split screen edits in post production.
 Great to watch that back all these years later.
 But unfortunately the ‘Glory’ video didn’t turn out quite as well.